codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 If you have familiarized yourself with the different installation options, here's a deep dive into the architecture and components of the different options.

+## Codefresh On-premises platform architecture
+The diagram shows a high-level view of the Codefresh On-premises environment, and the core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.

+{% include
+image.html
+lightbox="true"
+file="/images/runtime/architecture/arch-on-premises.png"
+url="/images/runtime/architecture/arch-on-premises.png"
+alt="Codefresh On-premises platform architecture" caption="Codefresh On-premises platform architecture" max-width="100%"
+%}

+NGINX Ingress controller
+Codefresh CLI: This is a command-line interface that allows developers to interact with Codefresh and execute pipeline workflows.

+Codefresh API Server: This component handles all the requests and responses from the Codefresh CLI and the Codefresh UI.

+Codefresh Database: This component stores all the pipeline, workflow, and configuration data required by the Codefresh platform.

+Codefresh Runner: This component is responsible for executing pipeline workflows in a secure, isolated environment.

+Codefresh UI: This is a web-based user interface that provides users with a visual representation of their pipeline workflows.

+Codefresh Helm Chart: This component is responsible for deploying and managing the Codefresh application on Kubernetes.

+### Interfaces

+#### Codefresh API

+The Codefresh API serves as the primary gateway toor the Codefresh Pipelines module in the On-premises platform.
+It handles a wide range of system functionalities, including authentication, authorization, audit logging, user management, and pipeline builds, among others.
+The Codefresh API, also referred to as `cf-api` utilizes a REST API interface with OpenAPI (Swagger v3) specifications.

+#### Pipelines UI
+The Pipelines UI acts as a static file server that hosts and delivers all the user interface pages for Codefresh Pipelines.
+It provides visualization of pipelines, builds, third-party integrations and more.

+#### GitOps API
+The GitOps API serves as the primary gateway for the Codefresh GitOps module in the On-premises platform.
+It interfaces between   Codefresh GitOps, Git, and Argo CD, to sync
+It utilizes a GraphQL interface to provide a user interface

+#### GitOps UI
+The GitOps UI API provides a unified, enterprise-wide view of deployments, primary gateway for the Codefresh GitOps module in the On-premises platform.
+It interfaces between   Codefresh GitOps, Git, and Argo CD, to sync
+The UI p (runtimes, clusters, and applications), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
+The Codefresh CLI includes commands to install hybrid runtimes, add external clusters, and manage runtimes and clusters.

+### Codefresh Pipelines

+The Pipeline module comprises a set of microservices to manage Codefresh pipelines.
+Requests from the Codefresh Runner and clients are forwarded to the Codefresh API which in turn forwards them to the different Pipeline microservices communicate with the Codefresh API and the Pipelines UI to serve requests

+* Broadcaster
+???
+* Runtime Manager
+  Manages the runtime environments for the Codefresh Runner in the Codefresh on-premises platform.

+* Context Manager
+  Stores information on the Pipeline Integrations created in Codefresh.

+* Pipeline Manager
+  Stores information on projects
+Create update delete, pipeline
+Run pipeline builds
+Shared configuration pipeline buildstores settings for projects and pipleines Crea

+* Helm Manager
+  Creates, updates and deleted managed repo db records: https://github.com/codefresh-io/helm-repo-manager

+GitOps Manager Deprecated.
+Builds and stores information

+### Codefresh GitOps

+The GitOps module comprises the microservices for Codefresh and Argo users to consume and share Workflow templates.

+* Cron executer
+   The Cron Executor performs periodic internal tasks required for platform functionality.

+* API Events
+  Receives events from GitOps Runtimes and publishes them to Event Bus.

+* Event Handler
+  The Event Handler subscribes to events orginating from the API Events received via the Event Bus, processes and updates them.

+* Audit Manager
+  The Audit Manager reports and stores audit logs of API calls to Codefresh GitOps.

+* Analytics Reporter
+  Reports necessary information to the analytics solution.

+* Argo Hub
+  Interfaces with the Argo Hub platform for working with pre-built Argo Workflow templates.
+Visit ​​https://codefresh.io/argohub/ for more details.

+### Codefresh Storage
+Codefresh stores entity, configuration, integration data for Codefresh Pipelines and Codefresh GitOps in different databases.
+Each microservice within the Codefresh Pipeline and GitOps modules has its own dedicated database, which is independent from the databases used by other microservices.
+Communication between each microservice and its respective database is exclusive.

+* mongoDB
+  The main database for entity storage, used by all Pipeline and GitOps microservices.

+* Redis
+  The Redis database:
+    * Optimizes caching for faster response times to requests and reduce load on the database
+    * Interacts with the Broadcaster service to serve build logs to the client??

+* RabbitMQ
+  The RabbitMQ database serves as a message bus to move tasks and information between microservices in the Pipeline and GitOps modules.

+* PostgreSQL
+  The PostgreSQL database stores:
+    * Audit logs of API calls from the Codefresh and GitOps APIs
+    * Analytics information (OF WHAT WOULD BE HELPFUL)

+* NATS
+  Legacy message bus.

+* Consul
+  Stores data for legacy builder and windows nodes.

+### Ingress Controller

+The Codefresh On-premises platform utilizes an ingress controller to handle incoming traffic.
+The NGINX Ingress Controller is deployed within the cluster hosting the Codefresh platform.
+The ingress controller serves as the entry point for requests originating from Codefresh Runners, GitOps Runtimes, and Clients, and routes them to the appropriate destinations, namely the Codefresh API/UI or GitOps API/UI.

+## Codefresh GitOps platform architecture

+The diagram shows a high-level view of the GitOps environment, and its core components, the Codefresh Control Plane, the Codefresh Runtime, and the Codefresh Clients.

+{% include
+image.html
+lightbox="true"
+file="/images/runtime/architecture/arch-codefresh-simple.png"
+url="/images/runtime/architecture/arch-codefresh-simple.png"
+alt="Codefresh GitOps platform architecture" caption="Codefresh GitOps platform architecture" max-width="100%"
+%}

+### GitOps Control Plane
+The Codefresh Control Plane is the SaaS component in the platform.
+External to the enterprise firewall, it does not have direct communication with the Codefresh Runtime, Codefresh Clients, or the customer's organizational systems.
+The Codefresh Runtime and the Codefresh Clients communicate with the Codefresh Control Plane to retrieve the required information.

+### GitOps Runtime
+The GitOps Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
+Depending on the type of GitOps installation, the GitOps Runtime is installed either in the Codefresh platform (Hosted GitOps), or in the customer environment (Hybrid GitOps).
+Read more in [Codefresh GitOps Runtime architecture](#codefresh-gitops-runtime-architecture).

+### GitOps Clients

+GitOps Clients include the  UI and the GitOps CLI.
+The UI provides a unified, enterprise-wide view of deployments (runtimes, clusters, and applications), and CI/CD operations (Delivery Pipelines, workflows, and deployments) in the same location.
+The Codefresh CLI includes commands to install hybrid runtimes, add external clusters, and manage runtimes and clusters.

 ## Runner architecture

 The most important components are the following: